domschrei/aquaplanning/README.md

 For planning problems using these features (or any subset), a full representation of the read problem is available in the form of Java objects after parsing, as well as a separate representation after grounding the problem.

-Currently, Aquaplanning features two grounding procedures: a naïve full enumeration of atoms and actions, and a traversal of the problem's (delete-)relaxed planning graph.
+Currently, Aquaplanning features two grounding procedures: a naïve full enumeration of atoms and actions, and the result of traversing the problem's (delete-)relaxed planning graph.

+A generic state space forward search is provided as a planner.
+As of now, a few common search strategies (BFS, DFS, A\*, Best-first, random choice) are implemented, as well as a couple of simple heuristics to guide the A\* and Best-first searches.

-A trivial forward search is provided as a planner.
-(Better algorithms will be added in the future.)
-At the end of the planning pipeline, a tiny plan validator can be employed to ensure the planner's correctness.
+At the end of the pipeline, a tiny plan validator can be employed to ensure the planner's correctness.

 ## Building and installing